qcif-training/LinearRegressionR/_episodes/02-Correlation.md

 > ## Challenge 2
 >
+> 1. Plot the relationship between SBP and Cholesterol on a scatter plot.
-> 1. Test for a correlation between SBP and Cholesterol; can we be confident in this estimate?
+> 2. Test for a correlation between these two variables; can we be confident in this estimate?
-> 2. Plot the relationship between these two variables on a scatter plot.
-> 3. Does the resulting plot match the results of our
+> 3. Do the results of the test and the plot agree?
 >
 > > ## Solution to Challenge 2
 > >
-> > As we are confident SBP is not normally distributed, we will again use Spearman's rank to determine the correlation.
+> > To plot the data, we use the plot function.
 > >
 > >
 > > ```r
-> > cor.test(heart$trestbps, heart$chol, method = "spearman")
+> > plot(heart$trestbps ~ heart$chol, main = "Cholesterol vs. Resting SBP", cex.main = 1)
 > > ```
 > >
-> > This shows we have a weak correlation, and the p-value suggests we are confident in this statement.
-> > Plotting the data shows
+> > The plot appears to show a positive correlation, although very weak.
+> > A test should be performed to confirm this finding.
+> > As we are confident SBP is not normally distributed, we will use Spearman's rank to determine the correlation.
 > >
 > >
 > > ```r
-> > plot(heart$trestbps ~ heart$chol, main = "Cholesterol vs. Resting SBP", cex.main = 1)
+> > cor.test(heart$trestbps, heart$chol, method = "spearman")
 > > ```
+> >
+> > This shows we have a weak positive correlation, and the p-value suggests we are confident in this statement.
 > {: .solution}
 {: .challenge}

 Instead of running an individual test for each variable, we can test for multiple at a time by indexing the relevant columns of the `heart` data frame.

 However, we will first separately analyse the 'ca' variable, the number of major vessels coloured by fluoroscopy, as this is an ordinal variable, which requires we use Kendall's Tau to measure correlation.